treehouses/treehouses.github.io/pages/blog/20200724-newdockerservice.md

 ## Testing If The Service Works

+---

 You would run `./cli.sh services <service-name> start` to start the Docker container.
 Run `docker ps` to list the containers currently running and see if it was successfuly started.
 If you don't see the container there, try `docker ps -a` to show all containers.
 Note the container ID and use `docker logs <container-id> -f` to help debug the issue.

+After the container is started, go to your browser and enter in the port that the service is being hosted on.

-Note that sometimes, it may take time for the service to load and show up on your local port.
+Note that it may take time for the service to load and show up.

 ## Submitting the PR

+---

 Name the title of the PR `treehouses services <service-name> (fixes #<issue-number>)`.